 Deciding what to wear in January can be a tricky one.
 It's still freezing so you need to stay warm and cosy, but it's also a fresh start.
-We've all likely made a resolution of some kind and have our eyes firmly fixed on moving forwards, so it's understandable if stepping back into 2018's wardrobe feels a little, well, stale.
+We've all likely made a resolution of some kind and have our eyes firmly fixed on moving forward, so it's understandable if stepping back into 2020's largely loungewear wardrobe feels a little, well, stale.

-Luckily there's a solution—and it's not throwing everything away!
+Luckily, there's a solution—and it's not throwing everything away!
 Naturally, a little wardrobe detox is a great idea at this time of year, but budgets are also tight post-Christmas.
-So before you toss the lot, consider the pieces you may be able to use as a gateway to spring/summer 2019's trends.
+So before you swear off certain items, consider the pieces you may be able to use as a gateway to the new season.

 We're talking teasers of a fresh colour palette, lots of layers, some chic suiting, and plenty of stripes.
-The key look for the coming season have already made themselves known, so here's your guide to easing your wardrobe into 2019—while staying warm.
+The key look for the coming season have already made themselves known, so here's your guide to easing your wardrobe into 2021 while staying warm.

 Keep scrolling for all the street style inspiration you need to inspire your January wardrobe, whatever you have planned for the month ahead.

 Style Notes: One of the easiest ways to breathe new life into your existing wares in layering them in unexpected ways.
 Set aside an afternoon and try as many combinations as possible.
 They won't all be winners, but when you find a formula like Ada's that just works, you'll feel suitably proud.

-Style Notes: This smart trouser and oversized knit combo ticks all the boxes: warm, effortless, chic.
+Style Notes: This smart-trousers–and–oversize-knit combo ticks all the boxes: warm, effortless and chic.

-Style Notes: We're only half-way through boot season and we're already tiring of dowdy black styles.
+Style Notes: We're only halfway through boot season and we're already tired of dowdy black styles.
 If you're feeling the same fatigue, switch in a pair of white ankle-grazers and you'll soon see how they magically make any outfit look fresher.

-Style Notes: If you're bored of your basics, simply adding a pair of statement heels or fancy flats to your everyday ensembles will put a spring in your step.
+Style Notes: If you're bored of your basics, simply adding a pair of sock boots or fancy flats to your everyday ensembles will put a spring in your step.

-Style Notes: Over the festive period you’ll likely to be wearing one of two things: party attire or your comfies.
+Style Notes: Over the festive period, you’ll likely to be wearing one thing above all else: your comfies.
 Instead, start the new year feeling slick in a sharp suit, even if it is just for a couple of Zoom meetings.

-Style Notes: Chloé kickstarted the kitsch print trend with its horse-motif suit in 2018, and now Ganni’s in on the action with yet another horsey print iteration.
+Style Notes: Chloé kickstarted the kitschy-print trend with its horse-motif suit.
 Guaranteed to put a smile on your face, we suggest wearing on Blue Monday.